paulegradie/Sailfish/README.md

-# Veer-Performa - an unambitious performace test runner
+# Sailfish - an unambitious performace test runner
 A .net package used to perform low resolution performance analysis of your component or API.

 # Intended Use